Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 You should also stake your plants.
-Initially, they will grow up on a single stem.
+Initially, they will grow a single stem.
 Their wide leaves act like sails, catching the wind and bending the plants over.
 Later in the season, they will develop their wide side branches which will act as stabilizers, preventing the wind from blowing the plants over.
 Until then, stakes will be needed to keep the plants upright.

 How to Grow Castor Beans From Seed

 The first method is to soak them overnight before planting.
 This softens the tough outer shell, allowing water to penetrate and start the germination process.
 Remember, these seeds are highly poisonous, so you must be careful if you live with children and/or pets.
 I have cats so I use what I call the “cup & saucer” method.
 I fill a teacup with water and place whatever seeds I am pre-soaking in it.
 Then I place the matching saucer on top.
 This prevents my cats from drinking the water overnight while I am sleeping.
 Since I grow a lot of plants from seed and often am pre-soaking different seeds, I place the empty seed packet under the teacup, identifying what is soaking that cup.

 You can also scarify the seeds.
 Using a coarse file, rub it once or twice across the seed coat.
 You don’t want to do it too hard or too deep because that could risk damaging the seedling inside.
 You want to just weaken the tough outer shell enough so that water can penetrate it and start the germination process.
 You can plant the scarified seeds immediately after you file them.
 There is no need to pre-soak them.

 In zones 9 through 11, where the plants are perennial, after soaking or scarifying, you can plant the seeds directly in your garden in May.
 Plant them 1 inch deep and 8 to 11 inches apart.
 Germination should occur in 1 to 3 weeks.
 When the seedlings are 3 inches tall, you can thin them to 4 feet apart.